[Ad – This post is brought to you by Dulux and SheKnows Media.]

 Even if the colour choices you make for your walls are more neutral, think about adding colour by painting some furniture.
 It’s a quick and easy way to add colour to your home and like with all painting, it’s super easy to change if you do decide that it’s time for another look.

-We’re so glad that we painted our dining room chairs – we used to have fairly boring beige chairs and now they really add a bit of character to the room without it been too overpowering.
+We’re so glad that we painted our dining room chairs – we used to have fairly boring beige chairs and now they really add a bit of character to the room without it being too overpowering.

 Another great way of introducing colour, especially if you like to make safe design choices like we do, is by painting the inside of your cupboards!